TOP

 I don't think most folks really understand how important simple things such as pruning are to the pure vineyardist.
 All the things that we love about grapevines and our attempt to try to understand them are very worthy subjects.
 They tell the story of who we are and who the vines are!

-Phillips Farms viticulturist Michael Klouda pruning head trained old vine Zinfandel, originally planted in 1929.
+Phillips Farm's viticulturist Michael Klouda pruning head-trained old vine Zinfandel, originally planted in 1929.

-Winter, to La Follette, is a time of "contemplation"—the expenditure of thought processes entailing how to bring out of the best in an individual grapevine in order to achieve the best in a vineyard, which directly correlates with the best possible wine that can be made from a vineyard:
+Winter, to La Follette, is a time of "contemplation"—the expenditure of thought processes entailing how to bring out the best in an individual grapevine in order to achieve the best in a vineyard, which directly correlates with the best possible wine that can be made from a vineyard:

 Pruning old vines, especially, is a contemplative experience that allows one to have a closer understanding of the land.
 To see the years of growth and development of the structure of an older vine is to have a window into the vine's past, and help partner in its future.

 The intrinsic nature of grapevines, La Follette reminds is to be, well, a vine—a plant originally designed by Nature to climb as far as possible, and cling to everything it can.
 To produce leaves and tendrils.
-La Follette describes that part of a vine as "vegetative strategy," which he contrasts with "reproductive strategy"—the latter activity, associated with production of fruit, namely grape bunches.
+La Follette describes that part of a vine as "vegetative strategy," which he contrasts with "reproductive strategy"—the latter activity, associated with the production of fruit, namely grape bunches.

 The hands of the vineyardist on just-pruned Zinfandel in Lodi.
 Allison Watkins Studio.